daisy/pipeline-modules/README.md

 ### Voices

 The voice-family CSS property allows users to specify which voice and TTS engine they want to use.
-If the voice is not found, if the TTS engine is provided without the voice name, or if nothing at all is provided, ssml-to-audio will ask the TTS-Registry which voice is the best match for the requirements (i.e. language and TTS engine).
-This is why TTSRegistry includes an array of voices with ratings.
-The array can be extended with a system property.
+If the voice is not found, if the TTS engine is provided without the voice name, or if nothing at all is provided, ssml-to-audio will ask the TTSRegistry which voice is the best match for the requirements (i.e. language and TTS engine).
+This is why TTSRegistry includes an array of voices ordered by their rating.
+This array can be extended with a system property.

 ### Skippable elements and audio clips